 Many hikers reach the Everest region by flying in to Lukla from Kathmandu.
 If you are able to catch an early morning flight and arrive to Lukla before 9-10am, it’s possible to hike to Namche Bazaar in the same day.

-To hike from Kathmandu’s elevation (1,440m) directly to Namche Bazar’s elevation (3,440m) in the same day is a bit strenuous, so many hikers choose to stay in a town called Phakding.
+To go from Kathmandu (~1,440m) directly to Namche Bazar (3,440m) in the same day is a bit strenuous, so many hikers choose to stay in a town called Phakding.

 Phakding to Namche Bazaar – 4 to 5 hours

-Phakding is a beautiful little town that hikers going up to Namche Bazaar, and coming down from the rest of the Everest Region like to rest at for the night.
+Phakding is a beautiful little town that hikers going up to Namche Bazaar, or coming down from the Everest Region, like to rest at for the night.
 It’s home to an Irish Bar, a few souvenir and trekking shops, and has great views of the river and valley next to it.
 From Phakding to Namche Bazaar, there’s an 800m elevation difference.
-It’s a long uphill that takes about 4-5 hours, including time to pick up Sagarmatha National Park entry permits.
+Expect a long uphill that takes about 4-5 hours, plus the time it takes to pick up Sagarmatha National Park entry permits.